top of page

 • Deficits in job-specific skills

-• Changing role requirements (e.g., LlamaDama business line collapsing while Zebra business line is growing)
+• Changing role requirements (for example, LlamaDama business line collapsing while Zebra business line is growing)

 • Lack of diversity among team and leadership